jonathandion/awesome-emails/README.md

 - [Sendwithus](https://www.sendwithus.com/resources/templates) - Open source email templates.
 - [Mailchimp Email Blueprints](https://github.com/mailchimp/Email-Blueprints) - Email Blueprints is a collection of HTML email templates that can serve as a solid foundation and starting point for the design of emails.
 - [Campaign Monitor Templates](https://www.campaignmonitor.com/email-templates/) - Easily create beautiful, branded email marketing campaigns.
-- [Responsive Transactional HTML Email Templates](https://github.com/mailgun/transactional-email-templates) (Each template is responsive and each has been tested in all the popular email clients.)
+- [Responsive Transactional HTML Email Templates](https://github.com/mailgun/transactional-email-templates) - Each template is responsive and each has been tested in all the popular email clients.
 - [Cerberus](https://github.com/TedGoas/Cerberus) - Few responsive email patterns.
 - [Antwort](https://github.com/internations/antwort) - Antwort offers responsive layouts for Email that both fits and adapts to client widths.
 - [Responsive HTML Template](https://github.com/charlesmudy/responsive-html-email-template) - This template is designed to work on all major email platforms and it is built with media query, making it responsive for smartphones that supports media query.